Check

 MSVC warning lines (Visual Studio and Windows CI)

-bca --paths src/ check \
+bca check --paths src/ \

 --threshold cyclomatic=15 \

---output-format msvc-warning \
+--report-format msvc-warning \

 --output report.txt